civol/HDLRuby/README.md

 bit.input :clk
 ```

-Now, since `bit` is the default data type in HDLRuby::High, it can be omitted
+Now, since `bit` is the default data type in HDLRuby, it can be omitted
 as follows:

 ```ruby